-Policy Addendum for Clinical Courses/Student Teaching Courses: Students receiving an "IP" grade for a clinical course, or a student teaching course may be given a 7-week extension into the following semester to complete the work.
-If a student fails to complete the requirements of their clinical or student teaching placement at the end of the 7-week extension, the "IP" grade will be changed to the grade of "F".
+Policy Example with "Education plus Addendum for Clinical Courses/Student Teaching Courses: Students receiving an "IP" grade for a clinical course, or a student teaching course may be given a 28-calendar day extension following semester to complete the work.
+If a student fails to complete the requirements of their clinical or student teaching.